Anyone who works or has worked as a cable installer or cable repair technician and suspects they were not paid properly.

 Class action lawsuits are now being filed on behalf of cable installers and cable repair workers who say they’re not being paid properly.

-If you work or have worked as a cable installer or repair technician, read on for more information or get in touch with us to find out if you too have a case for unpaid wages.
+If you work or have worked as a cable installer or repair technician, read on for more information or fill out on the form on this page to find out if you too have a case for unpaid wages.

 What Do the Lawsuits Claim the Companies Are Doing Wrong?

 The suits claim some telecommunications companies are illegally classifying their cable installers and repair workers as independent contractors to avoid paying overtime.